flick-lang/flick-sandbox/README.md

 ### More on the sandbox frontend

-The frontend is writen in React, and it uses WebSockets for continuous communication with the backend when programs are running.
+The frontend is writen in Next.js using `shadcn/ui`, and it uses WebSockets for continuous communication with the backend when programs are running.